 With Yahoo Mail for Mobile, you can send and receive e-mail, as well as access your e-mail messages, attachments and contact list.
 You also can be notified instantly when a new e-mail message arrives.
 For more about mobile services, go to http://mobile.yahoo.com/mail.

 RSS technology lets you subscribe to content from Web sites -- such as news, weather, sports or stock reports -- through RSS feeds.
 The content comes automatically as a series of article summaries.

 You'll see an "All RSS" folder at the left of your mail page.
 Click this to see the list of feeds to which you're subscribed.
 Some came automatically with Yahoo Mail.
 Click on a feed to see its summaries in the window to the right.
 You can click on any summary to read the full article.
 An orange icon next to the feed indicates that you have new, unread information in the feed.

 To add a feed, you can click the "Add" link next to All Feeds and then click the "Add" button next to one of the RSS feeds on the list.
 Or you can search for feeds and add them, using the search feature in "Add Content."
 Click a feed's "Add" button to add it to your list.
 To unsubscribe, select a feed on the list and click "Remove."

 There's plenty more to Yahoo Mail -- and Yahoo continues to add features as new technology evolves.
 For more than we've provided here, the Yahoo Mail Help section offers tutorials, answers to frequently asked questions and other advice to make Yahoo Mail easier to use.
-For lots more information about Yahoo Mail and related topics, follow the links on the next page.
+For lots more information about Yahoo Mail and related topics, follow the links below.